carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 The ``joinErrors`` routine builds a special error type called ``ErrorList``, which holds a list of user defined errors.
-The ``handleErrors`` routine recognizes this type and will attempt to handle each of the contained erorrs in order.
+The ``handleErrors`` routine recognizes this type and will attempt to handle each of the contained errors in order.
 If all contained errors can be handled, ``handleErrors`` will return ``Error::success()``, otherwise ``handleErrors`` will concatenate the remaining errors and return the resulting ``ErrorList``.